Active adventures and ocean-based pursuits are the drawcards of a Ningaloo Reef.

 Mobile phone coverage is available at Exmouth and Coral Bay for Telstra customers.
 Outside these towns, mobile phone coverage can be unreliable.
 If you are with a carrier other than Telstra, it is likely you will not have a mobile phone signal in most areas in and around Ningaloo Reef.

 If you would like to do a particular tour at Ningaloo Reef such as swimming with whale sharks, you should book sooner rather than later as popular tours frequently book out.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
-The sandy beaches fringing Ningaloo Reef can make walking difficult for travelers who are less mobile on foot.
-However, we’re always happy to talk to travelers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.
+The sandy beaches fringing Ningaloo Reef can make walking difficult for travellers who are less mobile on foot.
+However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.